 - Cons: high data size, high memory usage, limited nesting of files, security is not set by default

 Redis, like MongoDB, is relatively young.
 It was first released in 2009.
 The name REdis means “REmote Dictionary Server”.
 It is an open-source, non-relational database, primarily intended for use as a key-value store.
-This means it uses an associative array where a key is only linked to one value in a collection.
+It uses an associative array where a key is only linked to one value in a collection.

 Redis is written in ANSI C.

 - Pros: high speed, easy configuration, multiple data types supported

 - Cons: requires more memory, no support for join queries